-The Human Development and Family Studies departmental policy for dismissal from the graduate degree program is as follows: Students may be recommended for dismissal if they accumulate 8 credits of grades below the "B-" level, and/or fail to meet expected behavioral, professional or academic standards of their graduate program.
-Graduate students admitted on conditional or provisional basis must meet the conditions or provisions as stated in the letter of admission in order to remain in the program.
+Students may be recommended for dismissal if they accumulate 8 credits of grades below "B-," fail any practicum course, or fail to meet the behavioral, professional, or academic standards expected in the program.
+Students admitted on a conditional or provisional basis must meet the specific requirements outlined in their admission letter to remain in the program.

 In order to supplement the University's policy for dismissal, the Human Development and Family Studies Faculty has further defined inadequate academic progress.
-Inadequate progress is defined as, but not limited to, inadequate GPA; academic misconduct such as cheating, misrepresentation, or plagiarism (see Student Rights Rules and Responsibilities); inadequate progress towards completion of thesis (for thesis students only); failing comprehensive examinations (for comprehensive examination students; and failure of internship or externship).
-In addition, termination of degree for MFT students can result from ethical or professional misconduct or other significant breach of the clinical policies and procedures as outlined in the MFT policy and procedures manual and failing to satisfactorily complete their final paper and presentation.
+Inadequate academic progress may include, but is not limited to, a low GPA, academic misconduct (such as cheating, misrepresentation, or plagiarism), inadequate progress towards thesis completion (for thesis students), failing comprehensive exams or internships, or other significant breach of the clinical policies and procedures outlined in the MFT policy and procedures manual.
+MFT students may also be dismissed for failing to satisfactorily complete their final paper and presentation.